 2. To help all individuals to forgive, so that they can live free from the shackles of unforgiveness.

-3. To implement trauma-informed care in African Americans, so that they can “thrive”, thereby reducing health disparities.
+3. To implement trauma-informed care in African Americans and other minorities, so that they can “thrive”, thereby reducing health disparities.

-4. Work to build awareness and the evidence-base for addressing religion as a social determinant of health.
+4. Work to build awareness and the evidence-base for addressing religion, education, food insecurity, transportation, and other social determinants of health.